jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 <!--excerpt.start-->

 [Jampp][jampp][^1] helps customers boost their mobile sales with performance marketing.
-One of the most challenging problems of the industry is the impact quantification an ad has on users.
-A poorly tackled problem is understanding when a user has been affected enough by ads, and why acquiring clicks is not always best aligned with performance advertiser's interests.
+One of the most challenging problems of the industry is quantifying the impact an ad has on users.
+Understanding when a user has seen “enough” ads and reconciling click acquisition with the interests of performance advertisers have historically been difficult problems to tackle.
 We know that, sometimes, serving more impressions to users will result in CPA increase, since we can not influence their behavior any more.
 The key question is: how many ads are enough?

 <!--excerpt.end-->